 - 2. Channel Selector Indicators When a button is pressed, the currently affected channel or channel button is illuminated momentarily. - 3.
-SOURCE Press to enter Source Selection screen. - channel is being controlled by the remote control.
+SOURCE Press to enter Source Selection screen. - 4.
+Channel/Screen Selector Switch Indicates which channel is being controlled by the remote control.
 When the selector switch is in the Rear 1 position, the remote controls the functionality of headphone Channel 1 (second row).
-When the selector switch is in the Rear 2, position the remote controls the functionality of headphone Channel 2 (third row).
+When the selector switch is in the Rear 2, position the remote controls the functionality of headphone Channel 2 (third row). - 5. \blacktriangleright Press to navigate menus. - 6.
+SETUP Press to access the Blu-ray[TM] Setup menu screen.
+When a disc is loaded in the Blu-ray[TM] player